sixeyed/dak4.net/slides/sections/frontend-reverse-proxy.md

 We're using [Traefik](http://traefik.io) which integrates nicely with Docker.
 All requests come to Traefik, and it fetches content from the homepage container or the original app container.

 Traefik can do a lot more than that - SSL termination, load-balancing and sticky sessions.
-The [official Traefik image on Docker Hub](https://docs.traefik.io/#the-official-docker-image) doesn't have a Windows Server 2019 version, so we'll build our own.
+There's an [official Traefik image on Docker Hub](https://hub.docker.com/_/traefik) but it doesn't have all the latest Windows versions, so we'll build our own.

 _Build the reverse proxy image:_